Business Interruption following a disaster

 Most business owners take out insurance cover to protect the business against property damage (fire, theft, floods etc) or against liability claims (Employers Liability & Public Liability).
 However equally important is to have cover for Consequential Loss or Business Interruption.
 80% of businesses that suffer a catastrophic loss e.g. fire or flood will not survive longer than 2 years after the event if they don’t have BI cover.

-Thankfully most insurance packages for businesses automatically include cover for Business Interruption losses.
-However, it is vital to make sure that the sums insured are adequate to ensure full protection against a loss of profit, until the business can be reinstated and turnover restored to where it would have been, had the loss not occurred.
+Most insurance packages for businesses automatically include cover for Business Interruption losses.
+However, it is vital to make sure that the sums insured are adequate to ensure full protection against a loss of profit.

 The standard period of indemnity is for 12 months.
 In the event of catastrophic damage to a building it needs to be considered in advance, how long it may take to re-build.
 Following a fire there could be a need to apply for planning permission if a building has to be demolished and re-built.
 It could take months to get an architect and an engineer to design and get all the necessary plans in place and tenders obtained etc before any rebuilding work can even commence.
 The “worst case” scenario should be allowed for.

 The accessibility of the site; how the building is affected by neighbouring properties; whether there are any specific features or restrictions that may affect progress, could mean a premises could easily be out of action for longer than 12 months.
 If an 18 month indemnity period is selected the sum insured should be calculated to be 1.5 times the future annual gross profit, if a 24 month indemnity period is requested, the cover is provided for twice the future annual gross profit figure, covering a 24 month interruption period.